 A survey of the theory and institutions of international capital movements including short-term capital, private foreign investment, and economic aid.
-Not offered in 1959-1960.]
-611. COMPARATIVE ECONOMIC SYSTEMS: JAPAN, INDIA, AND CHINA.
+Not offered in 1960-1961.]

+[611.
+COMPARATIVE ECONOMIC SYSTEMS: JAPAN, INDIA, AND CHINA.
 Fall term.
 Credit three hours.
 Not open to freshmen and sophomores.
 M W F 10.
 Mr. Golay.

 Capitalism, democratic socialism, and communism in the Far East.
 Comparison of major Asian economies in terms of organization of production, social goals, and economic growth.
+Not offered in 1960-1961.]

 COMPARATIVE ECONOMIC SYSTEMS: SOVIET RUSSIA (Industrial & Labor Relations 341).
-Fall term.
+Spring term.
 Credit three hours.
 Prerequisite, Economics 104 or the equivalent, or consent of the instructor.
-M W 2-3:30.
+T Th 2-3:30.
 Mr. Clark.